Study abroad

 & takeaways

-The trip surpassed my expectations in building meaningful relationships.
+These trips surpassed my expectations in building meaningful relationships.
 Despite knowing no one initially, intentional conversations and shared experiences led to lasting friendships.
-The program fostered both professional and personal growth, making it a truly once-in-a-lifetime opportunity.
+The program fostered both professional and personal growth, making it a truly impactful experience.

 -